markgdavis/markgdavis.github.com/_includes/description.md

-is a J.D. specializing in fund formation & operations, currently living in Brooklyn, New York.
+is a J.D. specializing in business development & operations, currently living in Brooklyn, New York.